stevleibelts-archive/php_component_dependency_injection/idea.md

 * One factory that is using a specification object
 * Each factory gets the specification object and the servicelocator injected or just the config (scoped to the object?)
 * Servicelocator has to take care of create a specification object from the config

+# Hint

+Parameter is what you define in a method.
+Argument is the value you add when you call the method.